toubiweb/lwip-jpeg-autorotate/README.md

 - Reads the EXIF orientation tag from jpeg file
 - Automatically rotates/flips using [lwip](https://github.com/EyalAr/lwip)
 - Fails silently when EXIF data is not present or image is not a jpeg

+## Alternative

+Please have a look at the following module as it is much more active: https://github.com/johansatge/jpeg-autorotate

 ## Install